-The accompanying financial schedule presents only the financial activities of the Measure A Program on a budgetary basis, and is not intended to present the financial position, changes in financial position and cash flows of the VTA in accordance with accounting principles generally accepted (GAAP) in the United States of America.
+The accompanying financial schedule presents only the financial activities of the Measure A Program on a budgetary basis, and is not intended to present the financial position, changes in financial position and cash flows of the VTA in conformity with Generally Accepted Accounting Principles (GAAP) in the United States of America.
 The reconciliation to GAAP on the accompanying financial schedule is presented to facilitate an understanding of the Measure A Program activities on a GAAP basis.